luanleonardo/concave_uhull/README.md

 # concave_uhull*

-A simple (but not simpler) algorithm to obtain the concave hull using an alpha shape algorithm.
+A simple (but not simpler) algorithm for concave hull of 2D point sets using an alpha shape algorithm.

 Notes
 -----